Brown’s Creek State Trail is a 6-mile paved multi-use trail with trailheads at Gateway State Trail near Grant, and in downtown Stillwater.

 The Perfect Length for a Recreational Bike Ride

 For serious bikers, 12 miles is just a short jaunt.
-But for those of us who are purely recreational riders, 12 miles is a great length.
+But for those of us who are purely recreational riders, 12 miles is a nice length.

 If 12 miles seems way too long, consider parking at the Coldwater Stop, mid-way through (here’s the map).
 Then pick a section for a shorter out-and-back.
 If you have younger children or simply don’t want to go as far, this is a great option.